Brand new online course – “Microbiome and the Brain: Using your gut for mental wellbeing”

 And Sue will provide further recommendations on reading for those who wish to delve deeper into this fascinating area!

 Don’t miss the previous post in our Microbiota and the Brain series:

-You can now purchase and download your Microbiome and the Brain online course here, to learn how to use your gut for mental wellbeing.
+You can now also download your free eBook on Microbiome and the Brain, to learn how to use your gut for mental wellbeing.